Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is It was higher by approximately 6.6%.
+The correct answer is DLS remained stable.

 🔍 Key Findings